matasmazeikaa/kauno-daisotra/content/pages/home-en.md

     alt: Home header
 aboutUs:
   title: About us
+  subtitle: Our ambition - sustainable and effective long-term cooperation
   description: >-
     Kaunas Daisotra was founded two decades ago.
 More than 2,000 clients have earned the trust of the business by applying family values ​​and best